Climate change

 When it is very hot and there is little or no rain over a longer period, water levels in streams and rivers drop rapidly.
 If this continues for a longer period, even the groundwater level drops.
 We then suffer from drought.

-As a water authority, we will then set to work to restore groundwater reserves to their previous levels.
-We will take more frequent measures to improve water retention: more natural water flow, better soil structure, nature-friendly banks, or more flexible water level management where possible.
-In addition, we will hold discussions with water users in their areas.
-Together, we will make agreements to use water more sparingly.
-Agreements have been made for the entire country regarding the distribution of water, even when there is less water available.
+As water authority , we water authority then set to work to restore groundwater reserves to their previous levels.
+We are taking more frequent measures to improve water retention: more natural watercourses, better soil structure, nature-friendly banks, and more flexible water level management where possible.
+We are also holding discussions with water users in their areas.
+Together, we are making agreements to use water more sparingly.
+Agreements have been made for the whole country on the distribution of water, even when there is less water available.

 Water quality issues